Jamshadj/profileManagement/README.md

-# Job Application Tracker - MERN Project
+# Profile Management -  Project

 This project is a full-stack application that helps you Profile Management.
 It integrates both a frontend (Next js) and backend (Node.js, Express, MongoDB) to manage data and provide an interactive user interface.